Interstate 10 / Baseline Road Traffic Interchange

 The study will develop and evaluate design concepts for the alternatives and identify the preferred design alternative as part of the Design Concept Report (DCR) and environmental clearance, taking into account current and future traffic volumes and existing and new surrounding development.

 This project is planned in two phases.
 Phase I consists of determining the recommended configuration for the Baseline Road interchange.
-Phase II is not funded at this time but will consist of final design of the interchange and preparation of construction documents.
+Phase II will consist of final design of the interchange and preparation of construction documents.

 Project Area Map